Get a six-month subscription to The London Times for £1 and get free or discounted subscriptions to many other international newspapers.

 You can begin reading at:

-The English-language Times of India has their annual digital subscription on sale for $5 a year.
+The English-language Times of India has their annual digital subscription on sale for $19.99 a year or get two years for $29.99.
 For more details or to subscribe visit:

 Toronto Globe and Mail Subscription Deal: $1.99 / week